Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Analyze time series data using statistical methods.
+• Analyse time series data using statistical methods.

 • Conduct forecasting and identify patterns in time series.